On the canonical degrees of curves in varieties of general type: Introduction

+The geometric conjecture~\ref{conj} has an arithmetic analogue, due to Vojta.
+In a similar spirit, we refer to the paper~\cite{levin2011} for examples that show that Vojta's conjecture cannot be extended to algebraic points.

-\emph{Acknowledgments:} This work began during an instructional conference on Diophantine Geometry, organized by two of us in University of Rennes under the auspices of Centre Émile Borel and Institut Henri Poincaré.
+\emph{Acknowledgments:} This work began during an instructional conference on Diophantine Geometry, organized by two of us in University of Rennes under the auspices of Centre Émile Borel and Institut Henri Poincar\'e.
 We thank these organizations to have given us the opportunity to discuss this subject.

 We also thank B.~Edixhoven, A.~Levin, M.~McQuillan, E.~Ullmo and P.~Vojta for their interest and their comments.